Calvin G. Child: Career

 He began practicing law in Norwich, Connecticut from his residence and continued to do so until June 1864.
 For two years starting in May 1862, he was the private secretary to Governor Buckingham, being named Lieutenant and helping the governor with Connecticut's role in the Civil War.
 During his last year in Norwich he was also Judge of the City Court.
 In 1864 he opened an office in New York City, his residence being in Southport, Connecticut at the time.
 In 1867, he relocated both his office and his home to Stamford, Connecticut, where he formed a partnership with Joshua B. Ferris a fellow Yale graduate.
 He was appointed District Attorney for Connecticut on March 1, 1870, and held that position until his death.

-Death
+Personal life

 After being in poor health for numerous years, in early 1880, he was stricken with apoplexy.
 He recovered enough to make a visit to the Hot Springs of Arkansas, under his doctors advice.
 At the end of August, while at Saratoga Springs, another attack seized him.
-He was brought home and lingered in great feebleness until his death, on September 28, when he was only 46.
-He was survived by his wife and children.
+He was brought home and lingered in great feebleness until his death, on September 28, when he was 46.